cloudflare/workerd/src/workerd/jsg/README.md

 ### `jsg::Object`

 All Resource Types must inherit from `jsg::Object`.
 This provides the necessary plumbing for everything to work.
-The `jsg::Object` class must be publicly inherited but it does not add any additional methods or properties that need to be directly used (it does add some but those are intended to be used via other JSG APIs).
+The `jsg::Object` class must be publicly inherited, but it does not add any additional methods or properties that need to be directly used (it does add some but those are intended to be used via other JSG APIs).